albrthuynh/nvim-config/README.md

 # 🌀 Neovim Configuration

 This is my personal Neovim configuration — optimized for development with modern tools, clean UI, and fast startup.
-Designed to work across macOS, Windows, and Linux.
+Designed to work for my MacOS device.

 ---